-Since the successful release of Paul’s “50 Years” cd in January 2017, the group has been charging forward full throttle, touring the Midwest and constantly performing around St. Louis.
-2018 looks to be another exciting year, as Paul aims to release a follow up E.P., with a three week tour to follow in April.
+With the successful release of Paul’s debut solo effort “50 Years” in January 2017, the group has been charging forward full throttle, touring the Midwest and constantly performing around St. Louis.

 "50 Years" CD Review